 Treating Eating Disorders Through the Lens of Internal Family Systems (IFS)

-One approach that I use in treating eating disorders is Internal Family Systems (IFS).
-IFS holds the belief that within each person there exist many “parts” of self or sub-personalities and that each has developed over time as a way to try to help manage the system as a whole.
+One approach I use in treating eating disorders is Internal Family Systems (IFS).
+IFS believes that within each person there exists many “parts” of self or sub-personalities.
+Each of these parts developed over time as a way to try to help manage the system as a whole.

-This might sound crazy or very far-fetched, but in looking at one’s own experience, it’s often very easy to see this in play.
+I know, this might sound crazy or very far-fetched.
+Yet, when looking a bit deeper at one’s own experience when trying to change a behavior, it’s often very easy to see this in play.

 An example of this in eating disorders is the part of the person that wants to restrict food in order to change their body and then, often at the same time, another part of them that wants to binge on food.

 Another goal of IFS is increasing compassion for ourselves and our various parts.
-When we understand the positive intention of one of our parts (the bingeing part for example is often a way to numb and distract people from uncomfortable feelings), we can then have more compassion for it instead of hating it (and ourselves).
+When we understand the positive intention of one of our parts, we can then have more compassion for it instead of hating it (and ourselves).

-IFS can also be helpful in exploring painful past experiences and increasing compassion and understanding for ourselves.
-When we visit these past experiences from our adult loving presence it helps us see our past differently which affects how we see ourselves today.
+IFS can also be helpful in exploring painful past experiences and increase compassion and self-understanding.
+When we visit these past experiences from our adult loving presence, it helps us see our past differently.
+Reframing our past can positively impact how we see ourselves today.

-IFS can be very helpful in understanding and shifting eating disorder behaviors, whether restricting, binging, purging, or anything else that gets acted out in the course of an eating disorder.
+IFS can be a very helpful tool in understanding and shifting eating disorder behaviors, whether restricting, binging, purging, or anything else that gets acted out in the course of an eating disorder.
+I encourage you to do some research on this approach and see if it might be helpful for you.
+Here is a link to find a clinician trained in IFS.

-If you would like to learn more about working with a clinician to support you in your recovery, we offer a complimentary 15-minute call.
+If you would like to learn more about working with an Evolve clinician, click below for a complimentary 15-minute discovery call.

 –Written by Anna Clark, LMFT